Menu

 We aim for all pupils to develop competence to excel in a broad range of physical activities, are physically active for sustained periods of time and engage in competitive sports and activities.
 We hope this will inspire the children in our school to lead healthy, active lives.
 We participate in a number of competitive tournaments against schools from our local area to promote teamwork and competitive spirit.
 The tournaments are aimed at all children, and throughout their time at St. Michael's, all children will be given the opportunity to participate.

-We are delighted that our PE curriculum is supported by No.1 Sports for
+We are delighted that our PE curriculum is supported by No.1 Sports for each Primary Activity; the Secondary/Swimming Activities are supported by Mrs Carole Pearce.

-St. Michael's PE Curriculum Yearly Overview
+St. Michael's PE Curriculum Map

 TermPrimary ActivitySecondary Activity